Tallwave/guidelines/docs/Team/Working-Remote.md

 ### Block off your non-working hours at the beginning/end of your day in your calendar

   This helps people not schedule meetings with you when you'd rather be eating dinner, or haven't yet eaten breakfast.
-This can work, for example, like setting a 6-9pmEST meeting labeled "EOD" on every weekday.
+This can work, for example, like setting a 6-9pmEST meeting labeled "EOD" (end-of-day) on every weekday.
 When someone schedules a meeting for you in your EOD time block, you are allowed to decline and request a new meeting time.

 ## Project communication

 ### Say hi 👋🏻 when you start work, and bye 🌊 when you leave

-  If everyone were in office, this usually happens naturally, and you also can visibly see if someone is currently at work.
+  When you are in office, this usually happens naturally, and you also can visibly see if someone is currently at work.
 When one or more people are remote, it's important to make sure your coworkers know when you're up and at 'em, and also when you are done for the day.
 This ensures everyone on a team knows when they can expect answers to questions or someone is available to collaborate on a problem.

-### Keep shareable, detailed notes on larger pieces of work

-  This helps especially across time zones to sync up efforts.
-These notes can be in Basecamp (pings/campfire/message board), on the Jira ticket or GitHub issue, or in an email.
-The preferable place is the GitHub/Jira ticket; however, this can vary on different projects depending on client needs or expectations.
-The main thing to ensure is that all involved parties can access the information.